CodisRedding/4QFC/README.md

 # Generated MLS Fantasy Teams 2022

-*note: Since it takes such a insane amount of number crunching to find all possible fantasy teams (runs for 4 days straight) I'm manually updating the results in the format week-{number}.json.
+*note: Since it takes such an insane amount of time to find all possible fantasy teams (runs for 4 days straight) i'm manually updating the results in the format `week-{number}.json`.
 Until I can find an automated solution this is just how it is.
+This site shows those results

 # Run